tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 <img src="/images/central.png" alt="Madcap Central Interface" style="max-width: 700px; border: 1px solid #dedede;"/>

-*Note: Madcap Software is one of the sponsors for this site.*
+*Note: MadCap Software is one of the sponsors for this site.*

-## Work locally, then upload to Madcap Central
+## Work locally, then upload to MadCap Central

 Madcap Central serves as the hub for your Flare projects, but you don’t work with your Flare files in the cloud.
-You work with your projects locally using Flare, and then use options within Flare 2017’s interface to commit your updates into Madcap Central.
+You work with your projects locally using Flare, and then use options within Flare 2017’s interface to commit your updates into MadCap Central.

-For example, in Flare 2017, go to **View > Madcap Central**.
-You'll see a pane on the left where you can log into Madcap Central and commit your current project.
+For example, in Flare 2017, go to **View > MadCap Central**.
+You'll see a pane on the left where you can log into MadCap Central and commit your current project.

 <figure><img src="/images/uploadpane.png" style="max-width: 400px;" alt="Flare upload pane" /><figcaption>Madcap Central provides a central online Dashboard for your Flare projects</figcaption></figure>

-Within Madcap Central's admin interface, you'll see the Flare projects you've uploaded and can configure the builds for your projects.
+Within MadCap Central's admin interface, you'll see the Flare projects you've uploaded and can configure the builds for your projects.

-## Use source control to commit into Madcap Central
+## Use source control to commit into MadCap Central

 Madcap Central also provides source control for your Flare projects.
 Through source control, multiple writers can collaborate on the same project.
-When you commit your project in Madcap Central, the changes get stored on the server.
+When you commit your project in MadCap Central, the changes get stored on the server.

 <img src="/images/changesstored.png" style="max-width: 400px;" alt="Changes stored on server" />

-The source control used by Madcap Central is a simplified form of Git that reduces the complexity of full Git and tailors the options to technical writers.
+The source control used by MadCap Central is a simplified form of Git that reduces the complexity of full Git and tailors the options to technical writers.

-If there are conflicts between writers who commit the conflicting changes to Madcap Central, a conflict management dialog box opens up and allows you to select the changes you want.
-Madcap refers to this model (using Madcap Central's source control) as "single bound."
+If there are conflicts between writers who commit the conflicting changes to MadCap Central, a conflict management dialog box opens up and allows you to select the changes you want.
+MadCap refers to this model (using MadCap Central's source control) as "single bound."

-If you're using another source control system outside of Madcap Central, you can designate your project as "dual bound."
+If you're using another source control system outside of MadCap Central, you can designate your project as "dual bound."
 With dual bound projects, it's assumed that you've already done any conflict resolution on commits.
 When you commit a dual bound project, the last commit wins (rather than presenting conflict resolution dialogs).

-For more info on the source control used with Madcap Central, see the [Source Control](http://www.madcapsoftware.com/products/central/faq.aspx) section of their FAQ.
+For more info on the source control used with MadCap Central, see the [Source Control](http://www.madcapsoftware.com/products/central/faq.aspx) section of their FAQ.

 ## Configuring build schedules for projects

-After committing your Flare project to Madcap Central, you configure the build and deployment details for your project.
+After committing your Flare project to MadCap Central, you configure the build and deployment details for your project.
 Within the build configuration details, you can build a project immediately, configure a build schedule, and set other details.

 <img src="/images/buildschedules.png" style="max-width: 400px;" alt="Build schedules" />